What We Offer

 - Once you take our classes you can attend job fairs as often as you like.

-Provides guidance, support, and assistance for making life changes, developing new skills, dealing with stressful issues, and keeping life on track while becoming more self-reliant.
+Provides guidance, support, rehab, and recovery for making life changes, developing new skills, dealing with stressful issues, and keeping life on track while becoming more self-reliant.

 This is a safe, confidential, non-judgmental place to deal with guilt, shame, anger, pain, emotions/issues, and know that you are not alone.
 Group members are family and friends of those incarcerated, ex-offenders, jobs partnership students, mentors, accountability partners, and support services.